wilkinsjohnstanley/WordNet-Based-Graph-Search/README.md

 ### 2. Project Files
 1. The main project files (`Outcast.java`, `SAP.java`, `WordNet.java`) are in the project folder.
 2. algs4.jar is in the lib folder.
 It's contents are also in the edu folder for redundency.
 To use the library: Update your classpath to include the JAR file when compiling and running your project.
 One possible way to do this is to Add a launch.json configuration for Java with the classpath pointing to lib/algs4.jar.
-3. Instead of using algs4.jar, I have the algs4 library files extracted and stored in courseProject\src\edu\princeton\cs\algs4, you can compile and run your project without needing the JAR file.
+3. If this is too difficult, I have the algs4 library files extracted and stored in courseProject\src\edu\princeton\cs\algs4, you can compile and run your project without needing the JAR file.
 To compile the project, you must include the src directory as the root of the classpath.
 Navigate to the courseProject directory and use the following command: javac -cp src src/project/*.java